kmcdono2/ecir_textspace/timeable.md

 1130-1145 Q&A and coffee

-1145-1245 Geographic relvance and ranking
+1145-1245 Geographic relevance and ranking (Bruno)

 1245-1300 Q&A and coffee